sagemath/sage-archive-2023-02-01/src/doc/en/developer/manual_git.rst

       {remote}: modified file
     Hit return to start merge resolution tool (meld):

-If you don't have a favorite merge tool we suggest you try `meld
+If you don't have a favourite merge tool we suggest you try `meld
 <http://meldmerge.org/>`_ (cross-platform).
 The result looks like the following
 screenshot.